2600hz/kazoo5/doc/internationalization/numbers.md

 ### One locale for all devices in an account

-If all of the users/devices in an account are located in the same city, it would be most convenient to place a `dial_plan` at the account level, allowing them to dial as they are used to and converting it for Kazoo processing.
+If all of the users/devices in an account are located in the same city, it would be most convenient to place a `dial_plan` at the account level, allowing them to dial as they are used to and converting it for {% BRAND_NAME %} processing.
 For instance, we can poach the "USA/CA/SF" regex from above for an account who's users are all in San Francisco.
 Then, when a user dials a 7-digit number, it is prepended with the 415 area code (as well as +1).

 ### Globally distributed users